csiro-funml/Variational-learning-of-Fractional-Posteriors/README.md

      * [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/)
      * [Google Colab](https://colab.research.google.com/)
      * [Kaggle](https:/kaggle.com)
-   - Some results in the paper can be obtained within a single time-limited sessions.
-Some results requires multiple such sessions.
+   - Some results in the paper can be obtained within single time-limited sessions.
+Some results require multiple such sessions.
 Saving and loading of partial results are supported in the code.
    - For FID scoring, we use the version by [Seitzer](https://github.com/mseitzer/pytorch-fid)
    - Instead of Jupyter Notebook, the code can be converted to pure Python and run from the command line.
 See the [experiments directory](expt/) for how this is done.
-   - There is limited testing for CIFAR10, which requires some changes to execude on SageMaker Studio Lab.
+   - There is limited testing for CIFAR10, which requires some changes to execute on SageMaker Studio Lab.
      * One additional CNN layer (total 3) each for encoder and decoder
      * 32-dimensional latent space
      * Number of Monte Carlo samples for training reduced to 16